ArangoDB-Community/pyArango/README.md

-arangocity
+Arangocity (alpha)
 ==========

-A python driver for arangoDB that lets you enforce schemas
+A python driver for arangoDB with built schemas enforcement (if you need them) and field checks